IlyaLab/gssnng/README.md

 The singscore manuscript describes the theoretical method of standarization which involves determining the theoretical max and minimum ranks for the given gene set.

-    ssGSEA: {'omega': 0.25}
+    ssGSEA: {'omega': 0.75}

 The ssGSEA method uses this parameter as a exponent to the ranks.
+It has been strongly suggested to use 0.75.

     rank_biased_overlap:  {'rbo_depth': n}  (n: int)

-Here, n is the depth that is decended down the ranks, where at each step, the overlap with the gene set is measured and added to the score.
+Here, n is the depth that we decend down the ranks, where at each step, the overlap with the gene set is measured and added to the score.

 *The following methods do not have additional options.*